Job Vacancy and Wage Survey (JVWS)

 Two adjustments are made to the initial weights to improve the reliability of the estimates.
 First, the initial weights are adjusted to compensate for total or almost total non-response.
 A logistic model is used to predict a unit's response propensity based on relevant frame characteristics.

 The weights adjusted for non-response are then calibrated to benchmark the employment estimates to employment totals from administrative sources provided by the Survey of Employment, Payrolls and Hours (SEPH, record number 2612).
 This calibration ensures coherence between the JVWS and SEPH employment totals by province and industrial sector (two-digit level in the NAICS classification system) combined, with the exception of Prince Edward Island, where the calibration is by province alone.
-Similarly, the calibration for the Territories is by territory alone.
+Similarly, the calibration for the territories is by territory alone.
+Further, an extra calibration step was added to the monthly estimation process to account for the balanced monthly sample allocation.
+Moreover, the calibration for several industrial sectors is done for a grouping of provinces, where the grouping varies depending on the industrial sector when the number of respondents in the calibration group is relatively small.

 Variance estimation is done using the bootstrap method for JVWS.